A Human-Centric Take on Model Monitoring: Application Areas, Design Considerations and Challenges for Model Monitoring: Practitioners' Perspectives

-We temporally categorized challenges as (1) design challenges before deploying a monitoring system, (2) challenges during monitoring an ML system, and (3) challenges with the usefulness of monitoring outcomes.
+We temporally categorized challenges as (1) design challenges before deploying a monitoring system, (2) challenges during monitoring an ML system, and (3) challenges post deployment with respect to the usefulness of monitoring outcomes.

 Interviewees highlighted several \textit{practical challenges in designing and deploying an ML model monitoring system}.
+These challenges included design questions such as what should be monitored, and how should the monitoring system interact with the model.
+One interviewee discussed, \textit{``sometimes you have models that translate from one layer to another.
+So monitoring a feature XYZ may not make sense to the customer."} Another interviewee discussed that for monitoring systems as a service, \textit{``when it comes to actually doing things, there are a lot of other constraints that become more important like people [clients] might not talk about [their use case] or might not explicitly tell you so."} These point to the requirement of a monitoring system having the ability to provide some guidelines or in-built options for what to monitor in an ML system.

-These challenges included design questions such as what should be monitored, how should the monitoring system interact with the model, and whether the monitoring system would also need the technical dependencies that a model requires, such as packages and modules, to ingest a model and execute successfully.
-These point to the requirement of a monitoring system having the ability to provide some guidelines or in-built options for what to monitor in an ML system.
-Moreover, monitoring systems are discussed as systems that have the ability to take an ML system as an input and provide monitoring insights as an output.
-Thus, the challenge for an ML monitoring system to possess a super-set of the technical capabilities of different ML systems is discussed.
-We note that this \textit{perceived challenge} by the interviewees in practice is only a concern if the ML model is required to run specific predictions.
+Interviewees also discussed whether the monitoring system would also need the technical dependencies that a model requires, such as packages and modules, to ingest a model and execute successfully.
+One interviewee discussed, \textit{``let's say an organization uses a package but there I'm not quite sure what the business model is, can anybody go and download that and set that up and run that on their end?
+I'm not sure."} Thus, monitoring systems are discussed as systems that have the ability to take an ML system as an input and provide monitoring insights as an output.
+In that context, interviewees raise the challenge for an ML monitoring system to possess a super-set of the technical capabilities of different ML systems.
+We note that this \textit{perceived challenge} by the interviewees in practice is only a concern if the ML model is required to run specific predictions on the monitoring platform.
 We discuss this finding in Section~\ref{sec:discussion}.